We make new performances for adult and young audiences. Our work blends theatre, performance art, circus and choreography.

 Kim works in contemporary performance, early years theatre, children’s theatre and youth theatre settings across Scotland.
 She studied Contemporary Performance Practice at The Royal Conservatoire of Scotland, and since graduating in 2013 has worked with Fish & Game, Platform, The Lyceum Youth Theatre, The Royal Conservatoire of Scotland, Youth Theatre Arts Scotland, Birdsnest Theatre, Junction 25, Urban Roots, Buzzcut Festival, Juice Festival, Imaginate, Tron Theatre, Starcatchers, Strange Town, Platform, Ellie Dubois, Pete Lannon, Emma Nutland and Xana Marwick.

 She is a co-director of KOR!
 Records, a music label that runs experimental music projects for young people with additional support needs and releases their output.
 She is also a member of Sprog Rock, a band that performs live interactive gigs for 0-5 year olds.

 Kim also collaborates with Emma Nutland as Thimble Collective to create immersive arts experiences for children.

 Pete Lannon is a performer and director based in Glasgow.
 He creates playful, often highly physical performances for adult and young audiences.
-He is an associate artist at Platform and was previously a BBC Performing Arts Fund theatre fellow with Imaginate and Catherine Wheels.
+He is a current Imaginate Accellerator Artist and an associate artist at Platform.
+He was previously a BBC Performing Arts Fund theatre fellow with Imaginate and Catherine Wheels.

-Pete has worked with a range of companies and artists across Scotland, including Gary McNair, Gareth Nicholls, The Tron, Janice Parker Projects, Peter McMaster, Macrobert, Fish & Game, The Lyceum, Starcatchers & The Royal Conservatoire of Scotland.
+Pete has worked with a range of companies and artists across Scotland, including the National Theatre of Scotland, Gary McNair, Gareth Nicholls, The Tron, Janice Parker Projects, Peter McMaster, Macrobert, Fish & Game, The Lyceum, Starcatchers , Scottish Youth Theatre & The Royal Conservatoire of Scotland.